+Amanda Snyder is the Patient Care Coordinator in our Colorado Springs office.
+She came to Impact Vision Therapy in 2016 after working in a private preschool as a teacher and director for 12 years.
 In early 2016, her youngest son was diagnosed with a Convergence Insufficiency and she became very interested in vision therapy.
-After seeing the positive improvements in her son’s personal and educational life, she decided to make a career change and join Impact Vision Therapy as a Patient Care Coordinator.
+After seeing the positive improvements in her son’s personal and educational life, she decided to make a career change and join Impact Vision Therapy.

 “We get to know many of our patients very well because they are with us for so long.
 They become like family and, just like our real families, we delight in their progress and success."

 Nancy and her husband have two sons who are both grown and married.
 While Nancy’s personal family is her proudest accomplishment, she also enjoys the families she gets to know at work.
 When she’s not at work, Nancy enjoys hiking, camping, gardening, cooking, and playing with her rescued Lab mix, Duncan.

 Nada Watt is the office manager for both Colorado Springs and Castle Pines locations.
 She has been with Impact Vision Therapy since January 2020.
 Before becoming our office manager, she owned and operated her own fabric store for 6 years, adding to her more than 30 years of management experience.
 When the store closed, she was very excited to be able to join Impact Vision.
 Working behind the scenes, Nada does her best to help everyone else do their jobs with minimal distractions and enjoys hearing all the success stories.

 “I truly appreciate Dr. Watt’s commitment to patient care.
 He wants to make lives easier and better.
 To be a part of that is a gift”